 Where Can You Find Scrap Metal?

-You probably don’t realize it, but you’re probably surrounded by a lot of scrap metal.
+You probably don’t realize it, but you’re surrounded by a lot of scrap metal.
 Take, for example, those discarded appliances and worn-out bicycles that have been gathering dust in your garage.

 Here are the best places where you can find scrap metal right in your home: